All Episodes

 People think you're crazy.

-And then over the years, finally things was written about it.
+And then over the years, finally, things was written about it.

-And one time, when my son-in-law was out at Lemoore, he worked out there, he was in the Navy, he come in at night, that morning, I had been out of my body that night, and I told him about the huge underground complex out there, and the silos and missiles.
+And one time when my son-in-law was out at Lamore, he worked out there, he's in the Navy, he'd come in at night that morning.

 But I got confirmation of it about eight years ago.